computerguided/FCM/FCM/doc/Device.md

 These components have _interfaces_ by which they are interconnected.

-Via these interfaces the components can exchange messages.
-As such the components can be seen as message handlers that implement a number of scenarios.
+Via these interfaces, components can exchange messages.
+As such, the components can be seen as message handlers that implement a number of scenarios.

 The implementation of the message handling inside a component is done by defining a _state-machine_.

 The messages in the shared message queue are processed one-by-one.
 This is done by the _run-loop_ of the device.
 As such, message handling is done _synchronously_ and in a [_run-to-completion_](https://en.wikipedia.org/wiki/Run_to_completion_scheduling) manner.

-Some components can be associated with functionality that includes handling the interaction with _asynchronous_ parts of the device, such as hardware.
+Some components can be associated with functionality that includes handling the interaction with _asynchronous_ parts of the device, such as IO hardware.
 Such components are called _Asynchronous Interface Handlers_ (AIH), or _handlers_ for short.

 It is good practice to use handlers to separate the synchronous and asynchronous parts of the device.